Andreas Georgson: Arsenal

 After less than a year at Brentford, Georgson moved to Arsenal in August 2020 under head coach Mikel Arteta, working alongside assistant coaches Albert Stuivenberg, Steve Round, Carlos Cuesta and Miguel Molina, and goalkeeping coach Iñaki Caña.
 He left the club in the summer of 2021, and was replaced by set piece coach Nicolas Jover.

-Malmö
+Return to Malmö

-Georgson was the caretaker manager of Malmö from July to September 2022, and later served as the technical director before leaving the club in August 2023.
+Georgson was the caretaker manager of Malmö from July to September 2022, and later served as the sporting director before leaving the club in August 2023.

 Southampton

 Georgson became a set piece coach at Southampton under manager Russell Martin in August 2023.
 He left the club in December 2023.

 Lillestrøm

 Georgson became head coach of Lillestrøm in January 2024, signing a three-year contract and succeeding caretaker manager Eirik Bakke.

 Manchester United

 Georgson became a set piece coach at Manchester United in July 2024.

 Tottenham Hotspur

 On 12 June 2025, it was announced that Georgson had joined Tottenham Hotspur as assistant coach, following the appointment of former Brentford head coach Thomas Frank.